Exercises – Short Day#

 Hint

-In regards to determining the principal argument (or “the principal value of the argument” as it is formally stated in the textbook): the principal argument of a complex number is the argument that is located in the interval \(]-\pi,\pi].\) To each of the given arguments, if it is not already within this interval then add a well-chosen multiple of \(2\pi\), such that the result lies within \(]-\pi,\pi].\) Read the beginning of Section 3.3 from the textbook for more information.
+The principal argument (or “the principal value of the argument”) of a complex number is the one argument that is located in the interval \(]-\pi,\pi].\) If the argument you have been given is not already within this interval then add a well-chosen multiple of \(2\pi\), such that the result is moved to the interval \(]-\pi,\pi].\) Read the beginning of Section 4.3 from the textbook for more information.

 Hint

-In regards to the rectangular form: Equation (3.4) in the textbook can be of use here.
+For finding the rectangular form, Equation (3.4) in the textbook may be of use.

 Answer